What You Will Find in This Post

-The trick with mango chutney is to let it sit in the bottle for at least two weeks before eating.
-The longer you leave it, the nicer it tastes.
-I have eaten it up to two years old (when I found a bottle in the back of the cupboard), and it was fine.
-I usually eat it with curries – my favourite food.
+The trick with home made mango chutney is to let it rest after bottling for at least two weeks before tasting.
+The longer it is left, the better it tastes.
+I have eaten my unopened mango chutney up to three years old (when discovered lurking in the back of a cupboard), and it was delicious.

 10 large green (unripe) mangoes, chop finely